SolarFramework/SolARModuleFBOW/tools/README.md

 ### More Datasets

 It is recommanded to use a larger database in order to generate better vocabularies.
 You can download public image databases or use your own datasets.
+For example, you can download the 7-Scenes dataset (https://www.microsoft.com/en-us/research/project/rgb-d-dataset-7-scenes/).
 Please remember to modify **imagesDirectoryPath** in SolARTool_FBOWCreator_conf.xml beforing running the code.

 ### Run samples